GetAI-Solutions/clario/README.md

 # GetAI: AI-Powered Barcode Scanner and Chatbot

+you can visit our [Backend Repository](https://github.com/GetAI-Solutions/AI-backend).

+you can visit the [frontend repository](https://github.com/GetAI-Solutions/getai-mobile-app)

 ## Overview

 GetAI is an AI-powered barcode scanning system developed by our team for the A2SV Hackathon.
 Our goal is to provide comprehensive and understandable product information to consumers in Africa, addressing the gap in localized and easily accessible usage instructions, safety guidelines, and detailed descriptions.